Sea Hag: Character history

 Upon meeting Popeye, she falls madly in love with him.
 Discovering that Popeye already has a girlfriend named Olive Oyl, she tries her best to be rid of Olive and win Popeye over to her favor.
 Popeye makes it clear to her though that under no circumstances would he be interested in a relationship with her.
 Enraged, on one occasion she gave Popeye's archenemy Bluto a potion to become young and handsome as a means to win Olive Oyl's heart.
 Later after thinking that the Sea Hag had died, Popeye had this to say once he discovered that she wasn't: "I yam glad she ain't dead even if she is a exter bad woman.
 If they wasn't no bad women, maybe we wouldn't appreciate the good ones.
 Anyway, she yam what she yam!"
 Despite this, the Sea Hag has tried to kill Popeye on occasion when upset that Popeye remains uninterested in her romantically.

 Some 1960s comics had the Sea Hag being the mother of Bluto, although this relationship wasn't mentioned in subsequent stories.

+When he took over the strip, new writer/artist Randy Milholland introduced an intern, Linden, for the Sea Hag.
+Linden is a young non-binary person with an interest in the mystical arts, so they have become the Sea Hag's "intern", or apprentice in the secrets of witchcraft.
+However, they are most often seen performing various chores at the Hag's lair.
+Linden is also a member of the LGBT community, having mentioned only dating girls, and has been shown to be in a relationship with Sutra Oyl.